The house made by 3D printers

 So this is what it looks like, the home of the future.
 The recognizable combined approach is probably its most astounding feature.
-On the one hand, there is a strictly primeval element to the construction: the cave-like dome made of earth, which looks like something that has been built by an insect or animal.
+On the one hand, there is a strictly primeval element to the construction: the cave-like dome made of earth, which looks like something that has been built by an animal.
 And on the other, its use of state-of-the-art 3D printing technology that is set to revolutionize the construction industry in the coming years.
 Past and present united.
 This combined approach is also reflected in the name of the project.
 The zero-emission housing prototype is known as TECLA – a word created from “technology” and “clay”.

 We like to think that TECLA is the beginning of a new story.

 This innovative construction is situated in the Italian district of Massa Lombarda in the Emilia-Romagna region.
 It is built from the raw earth found in the direct vicinity of the house.
 And thus dispenses with long transport routes, high-emission production, use of limited raw materials, and also any waste with its expensive disposal costs.
 After all, dust returns to dust – even the non-religious among us know that.
 This perpetual cycle of raw materials also forms the basis of the new ecological approach called “Cradle to Cradle”.

 TECLA is the brainchild of Massimo Moretti, founder of the 3D printing innovator WASP, and Mario Cucinella, creative director of Mario Cucinella Architects.
 Together they have set out to find realistic solutions to the major problems of our time using their innovative housing project.
 Their aim is not just to make a contribution to alleviating the climate crisis, but also highlight how global housing crises can be dealt with in times of migration and natural disasters.